akrzemi1/__sandbox__/string_view_ctor.md

 return is_default_separator(&SEPARATOR);
 ```

 Type `const char *` is assumed to be a reference to a single character, here represented by the object's address.
 No terminating null character is assumed.
 Migrating this usage to `string_view` would be an error.
-There is no concept of string associated wit this usage of type `const char *`.
+There is no concept of string associated with this usage of type `const char *`.

 The above is a very obvious case, but consider migrating the C-string interface to `string_view`.
 We have a user-defined function with C-string interface which forwards to the Standard Library function with C-string interface: